-In our empirical study, using both synthetic and real-world datasets, we quantitatively showed that GM-GANs outperform baselines, both when evaluated using the commonly used Inception Score [SGZ+16], and when evaluated using our own alternative scoring method.
-We also demonstrated how the quality-diversity trade-off offered by our models can be controlled, by altering, post-training, the probability distribution of the latent space.
+In our empirical study, using both synthetic and real-world datasets, we quantitatively showed that MM-GANs outperform baselines, both when evaluated using the commonly used Inception

+Score [32], and when evaluated using our own alternative scoring method.
+We also demonstrated how the quality-diversity trade-off offered by our models can be controlled, by altering, post training, the probability distribution of the latent space.
 This allows one to sample higher-quality, lower-diversity samples or vice versa, according to one's needs.

-Finally, we qualitatively demonstrated how the unsupervised variant of GM-GAN tends to map latent vectors sampled from different Gaussians in the latent space to samples of different classes in the data space.
-We further showed how this phenomenon can be exploited for the task of unsupervised clustering, and backed our method with quantitative evaluation.
+Finally, we qualitatively demonstrated how the unsupervised variant of MM-GAN tends to map latent vectors sampled from different Gaussians in the latent space to samples of different classes in the data space.
+We further showed how this phenomenon can be exploited for the task of unsupervised clustering, and backed our method with quantitative evaluation which has demonstrated the superior performance of our model over other competitors when evaluated on the MNIST dataset.